HOW DO I CALCULATE COMMERCIAL RENT?

 You may think that rent is among the most straight-forward of expenses when it comes to your business.
 Of course, this isn’t always the case.

 It’s necessary to understand the nitty-gritty of your commercial rent so that you can go forward with clear objectives.

 Most tenants think of their rent in terms of a monthly or annual expense.
-In the world of commercial real estate, the key metric is cost per square foot (sq. ft.).
+However, in the world of commercial real estate, the key metric is the cost per square foot (sq. ft.).

 For further information on rent calculations please contact me directly.